 With family roots in Connecticut that date to the early 18th century, Morley has long been a vocal advocate for the preservation of the state’s historic heritage.

 Specializing in historic preservation and architectural history, Morley regularly collaborates with state, municipal and private preservation groups throughout Connecticut to conserve threatened historic sites, structures, landscapes and viewsheds.
-Working with CT House Histories, LLC founder, Melanie Marks since 2010, Morley has authored numerous study reports involving early American structures, burying grounds and other non-renewable cultural resources.
+Working with Melanie Marks, CT House Histories, LLC founder, since 2010, Morley has authored numerous study reports involving early American structures, burying grounds and other non-renewable cultural resources.

 In addition, Morley often appears before area groups to lecture on preservation matters – including the Connecticut Gravestone Network, the Connecticut Trust for Historic Preservation, the Westport Historical Society and the Southport Conservancy.
-In 2010, Morley co-curated “Westport Modern, When Cool Was Hot”, a photographic exploration of previously undocumented yet significant modern residences in Westport and Weston.
+In 2010, Morley co-curated “Westport Modern, When Cool Was Hot,” a photographic exploration of previously undocumented yet significant modern residences in Westport and Weston.
 The exhibit, hosted by the Westport Historical Society and featuring the photography of talented preservation architect Michael Glynn, was well reviewed by leading modern architecture writers, received considerable media attention and was held over owing to strong public interest.

 To date, Morley has helped to establish four Local Historic Districts, four Local Historic Landmark Properties and a State Archeological Preserve – all in Westport.
-While serving as Chair of the Westport Historic District Commission from 2006 to 2008, he was also instrumental in persuading Westport’s legislative body to strengthen its demolition delay ordinance for historically significant buildings from the standard 90 days to the statutory maximum of 180 days – a first in the State of Connecticut.
+While serving as chairman of the Westport Historic District Commission from 2006 to 2008, he was also instrumental in persuading Westport’s legislative body to strengthen its demolition delay ordinance for historically significant buildings from the standard 90 days to the statutory maximum of 180 days – a first in the State of Connecticut.

-Additionally, to encourage the retention and repurposing of historic buildings in Westport, Morley helped draft a new zoning incentive (Sec.
-32-18) which provides greater flexibility to the owners of residential historic structures.
+Additionally, to encourage the retention and re-purposing of historic buildings in Westport, Morley helped draft a new zoning incentive (Sec.
+32-18), which provides greater flexibility to the owners of residential historic structures.
 Recently, one of Westport’s oldest buildings, the c.
 1710 Green House, was saved from destruction with the aid of this powerful preservation tool.